Complexity in Bolza surface: Introduction

-The $k$-th complexity of a given system of closed geodesics on a surface is the number of simple closed geodesics which intersect the collection exactly at $k$ many points.
-In this article, we further extend the study of complexity of the systolic geodesics of the Bolza surface.
-We show that the $k$-th complexity of systollic geodesics is zero when either $k< 10$ or $k$ is an odd integer.
-Furthermore, for any $k\geq10$ even, the $k$-th complexity is finite (see Theorem~\ref{thm:3.1}).
+The $k$-th complexity of a given system of closed geodesics on a surface is the number of simple closed geodesics that intersect the collection exactly at $k$ many points (see Definition \ref{def 2.1}).
+In Theorem 3.1 of \cite{MR3877282}, the author has shown that the $k$-th complexity of $\Sys (S)$ on the Bolza surface $S$ is zero, for $0\leq k\leq5$.
+In this article, we further extend the study of the complexity of the systolic geodesics of the Bolza surface.
+We show that the $k$-th complexity of systolic geodesics is zero when either $k< 10$ or $k$ is an odd integer in the theorem below. \begin{restatable}{theorem}{mainthmone} Let $\Sys(S)$ be the set of all systolic geodesics on the Bolza surface $S$.
+The $k$-th complexity $\mathcal{G}_k(\Sys(S))$ of $\Sys(S)$ is zero for all odd integers $k$ and even integers $k<10$. \end{restatable}

+The proof of Theorem \ref{thm:3.1} is based on a detailed analysis of the lifts of systolic geodesics and related curves to the hyperbolic upper half-plane, which serves as the universal cover of the Bolza surface.

+Theorem \ref{thm:3.1} naturally leads to the question of determining those values of $k$ for which the $k$-th complexity $\mathcal{G}_k(\Sys(S))$ is nonzero.
+We show that there exist infinitely many integers $k$ for which $\mathcal{G}_k(\Sys(S))\neq 0$.
+More precisely, we prove the following theorem. \begin{restatable}{theorem}{mainthmtwo} $\mathcal{G}_k(\Sys(S))\neq0$ for all $k$ of the form $(10+6n)$ and $(12+6n)$, where $n$ is a non-negative integer. \end{restatable}

+The proof of Theorem \ref{thm:3.8} is based on an explicit construction of curves that intersect $\Sys(S)$ exactly $(10+6n)$ and $(12+6n)$ times, where $n$ is a non-negative integer.
+The key tool in these constructions is the use of appropriate Dehn twists.

 The set $\mathrm{Spec(X)}$ of lengths of all simple closed geodesics on a surface $X\in \mathcal{T}_g$ is called the \emph{length spectrum} of $X$.
-The length spectrum of a surface is a discrete subset of $\R_+$ (see Lemma 12.4 \cite{FarbMargalit}) and hence its elements can be arranged in an ascending order
+The length spectrum of a surface is a discrete, closed subset of $\R_+$ (see Lemma 12.4 \cite{FarbMargalit}) and hence its elements can be arranged in an ascending order